ciernialab/MicrogliaMorphology/README.md

 in the MicrogliaMorphologyR Github repo).
 The ColorByCluster feature allows you to visually validate morphological clusters and gain insight into their spatial distribution in the brain.
-This macro colors microglia in one image of interest at a time.
+This macro colors microglia in one image of interest at a time, or batch processes a group of images.
 To run this macro, you will need the following:

--   Original immunofluorescent .tiff image that was input into MicrogliaMorphology
+-   Original immunofluorescent .tiff image(s) that was input into MicrogliaMorphology
--   Thresholded .tiff image that was output by MicrogliaMorphology
+-   Thresholded .tiff image(s) that was output by MicrogliaMorphology
--   ColorByCluster labels .csv file generated using [MicrogliaMorphologyR](https://github.com/ciernialab/MicrogliaMorphologyR#colorbycluster)
+-   ColorByCluster labels .csv file(s) generated using [MicrogliaMorphologyR](https://github.com/ciernialab/MicrogliaMorphologyR#colorbycluster)
+-   For batch processing: new folder to write final ColorBycluster images to

-After you finish running ColorByCluster on your image and saved your final outputs, make sure to **close all ImageJ windows** before proceeding to the next image!
+If you are running individual images: After you finish running ColorByCluster on your image and saved your final outputs, make sure to **close all ImageJ windows** before proceeding to the next image!